-- Set up Azure AD Connect with writeback for hybrid Exchange deployments
+- Configure AAD Connect with writeback for hybrid Exchange Server deployments

-- Set up, install, and administer Office/Microsoft 365 workloads
+- Set up, deploy, and administer Microsoft 365 workloads

 - Deal with DNS and certificate issues

-- Provide mobile computing support by providing Apple iPhone and iPad integration and Google Android phone and tablet management
+- Provide mobile computing support by offering iOS integration and Google Android phone and tablet integration services

-- Deploy management utilities such as Microsoft Teams Admin Center, Azure AD Admin Center, and Microsoft 365 Security and Compliance Center
+- Deploy management tools such as Microsoft Teams Admin Center, AAD Admin Center, and Office/Microsoft 365 Security and Compliance Center

-- Deliver ongoing consulting, programming, and debugging services
+- Provide ongoing guidance, development, and debugging services

 To learn more about Progent's upgrade support for Microsoft Teams, call 1-800-993-9400 or see Contact Progent.